selvasriram1105/Netflix-TV-shows-and-Movies-Dataset/README.md

 7. Best Release Time: A heatmap suggests July and August are optimal months for releases.

-Conclusion:

-This analysis provides valuable insights into Netflix's content strategy, highlighting trends in release year, genre, country, and rating.
-These findings can inform content creators, producers, and industry stakeholders.

 Recommendations:

 1. Diversify genres: Explore emerging genres to cater to changing audience preferences.